 Bank of America

-I lead the rollout, strategy and support of Bank of America's ATM's and other technologies in the financial centers bridging the gap between associates and customers.
+I lead the rollout, strategy and enhancements of Bank of America's ATM's and other technologies in the financial centers bridging the gap between associates and customers.

 The Future of ATM